Gum Disease Treatment In Creston, IA

 The advanced periodontitis stage is characterized by severe damage to the supporting structures, including bone loss.
 Teeth may shift or loosen significantly, affecting their stability.
 This stage poses a high risk of tooth loss and requires advanced dental interventions, such as surgical procedures and ongoing maintenance.

-Causes of Gum Disease
+Common Signs and Symptoms of Gum Disease

 gum disease